-If you and your partner are pining for the good old days (be it fine dining restaurants or cross-country road trips), you can always turn those memories into fodder for an at-home date night.
+If you and your partner are pining for the good old days, you can always turn those memories into fodder for an at-home date night.
 Print out some of your most Insta-worthy photos and get your partner in on a crafting project that pays homage to all the fun you’ve had to date.

 Vacation planning has a lot of date night potential: Whether it’s 1000 thread count sheets in a fabulous hotel, pristine tropical waters or snowy peaks—vacations are the stuff of dreams.
-(Erm, especially right now.)
 Take a one-night escape from the stress of the present by planning a travel adventure with your partner...we promise you’ll both go to bed smiling.

-If you haven’t hopped on the quarantine bread baking wagon yet, what are you waiting for?
+If you hopped on the quarantine bread baking wagon, but fell off when the world re-opened, then hop right back for a fun date night.
 We suggest whipping up a loaf of homemade sourdough bread together—just be ready for a challenge.
-For starters, (pun intended) the process isn’t foolproof, but this trial-and-error adventure will bring you and your partner closer on the initial date night and beyond.
-Plus, once you master the craft, there will be a fresh, delicious loaf in your kitchen at all times.
+For starters, (pun intended) the process isn’t foolproof, but this trial-and-error adventure will bring you and your partner closer.

 One of the benefits of doing karaoke at home is that even an introvert can belt it out without a pang of self-consciousness.
 Warm up your vocals with a hot cup of tea (or an alcoholic tipple) for two and take turns serenading each other, no matter how crudely.
 Here are 60 easy karaoke songs to get the party started.

 Need a change of scenery?
 Join forces with your S.O. to make that happen without even changing locations.
-Let’s be honest, we’re all spending so much time in our homes right now that some of the cracks are showing (in the decor, that is).
-Whether it’s the family room or the bathroom, give your space a refresh and make it fun by bringing your partner on board for a creative exchange of ideas.
+Whether it’s the kitchen or the bathroom, give your space a refresh and make it fun by bringing your partner on board for a creative exchange of ideas.